Skip to main content

 Hobbies: Hiking, camping, rock climbing, martial arts, cuddling my geriatric dog, and trying new restaurants with friends

-Residency Reflection: The culture, people, and strong Med-Peds presence are what initially drew me to IU Med-Peds, and are the reasons that I am proud to be a resident here.
-The people at IU, including my co-residents, the program leadership, and the faculty have been absolutely incredible.
+Residency Reflection: The culture, people, and strong med-peds presence are what initially drew me to IU med-peds, and are the reasons that I am proud to be a resident here.
+The people at IU, including my co-residents, the program leadership and the faculty have been absolutely incredible.
 The supportive culture is so refreshing, and I feel fortunate to have a program director who advocates for and listens to his residents.
 Residency training can be tough, especially if you moved from out of state, with long work hours and a steep learning curve.
 Being at a program that feels like home, and having many (14 in each class so plenty of people to hang out with and lean on!) co-residents that feel like family, have been essential in my ability to adjust to residency and a new city/state so quickly.
 Finally, the med-peds program here is very well-established.
-At IU, people are excited to learn that you are med-peds, and numerous doors open up since many of our faculty across several specialties and the 5 hospital system are dual-trained as well.
+At IU, people are excited to learn that you are med-peds, and numerous doors open up since many of our faculty across several specialties and the five hospital system are dual-trained as well.
 I could not be happier with my choice.
 Now that I am a resident at this program, I can say with 110% confidence that I would choose it again!

 Read Bio